Asian handicap: Quarter-goal or two-way handicaps

 Explained: This handicap states that half of your bet goes on Newcastle to win, draw, or lose by less than 1 goal; and half on Newcastle to win, draw, or lose by less than 1.5 goals.

-If the final score is Everton 1-0 Newcastle, half your bet would be refunded due to draw (Everton 1 - +1 Newcastle, i.e: Newcastle lost by exactly one goal).
-The second half would win (Everton 1 - +1.5 Newcastle, i.e: Newcastle lost by less than 1.5 goals).
+If the final score is Everton 1-0 Newcastle, half your bet would be refunded due to a draw (Everton 1 - +1 Newcastle, i.e.: Newcastle lost by exactly one goal).
+The second half would win (Everton 1 - +1.5 Newcastle, i.e.: Newcastle lost by less than 1.5 goals).

 Whole handicaps and draws

 In the event that a whole number is used for the handicap, the handicap adjusted final score could result in a draw.
 This situation is not a draw, but a push.
 With a push, all bettors have their original wagers returned as there is no winner.
 The plus signs in the Team result columns indicate "or more", eg. "2+" means "by 2 goals or more".